 Take a break

 How much you speak should also be at the forefront of your mind.
 Be sure to leave pauses so your introverted partner can offer their own thoughts.
-Asking lots of rapidfire questions, or instantly launching into your entire life story will send introverts out of their comfort zone faster than a toupee in a hurricane.
+Asking lots of rapidfire questions, or instantly launching into your entire life story will send introverts out of their comfort zone fast.
+Make sure your conversation actually has some give and take.
+Introverts don’t like talking for the sake of talking.
+You should both be learning about each other and each getting something out of the interaction.
 You should also be willing to step away from the conversation entirely at some point.
 Introduce yourself to show you’re approachable, and after a few minutes of talking, move on to something else, like reading a book or catching up on email.
-Let an introvert come to you for further conversation.
+If you connected, introverts will come to you later to talk more.
+And if you didn’t hit it off, there’s no harm in cutting your losses and each spending your time with folks you have more in common with.

 The benefits of introverts

 It’s easy to feel like talking to an introvert is a one-way street, but if you can put in that effort without coming across as imposing, the payoff is great.
 Introverts typically dislike conventional small talk, so once you’ve established a basic comfort level, you can look forward to a really interesting, meaningful conversation.
-And once you’ve proved yourself a person of substance, you’ll have a loyal friend for life.
+And once you’ve proved you’re willing to meet them halfway, you’ll have a loyal friend for life.

 For more real facts about introverts and how awesome we are, check out this great series on myths about introverts at Awesome Inventions, or read Quiet: The Power of Introverts in a World That Can’t Stop Talking by Susan Cain.